HelgeKeck/vcore-idex/README.md

 # vcore-idex
-This is a RatOS IDEX Implementation.
+This is a temprary RatOS IDEX Implementation.
+It will be online until it is impemented into RatOS
 - all RatOS macros are idex friendly now, inclusive homing, sensorless homing, input shaper generation, belt tension macros, .....
 - octopus v1.1 idex board configuration
 - all hardware configs